weaveworks/profiles/README.md

 ![](/docs/assets/pctl_install_ladder.png)

 Successful installations can be verified by running: `kubectl describe pod [-n <namespace>] <pod-name>`.
-The pod name will be comprised of `profileSubscriptionName-profileDefinitionName-artifactName-xxxx`
+The pod name will be comprised of `profileInstanceName-profileDefinitionName-artifactName-xxxx`

 ## Roadmap